jqwik-team/jqwik-spring/README.md

 You have to provide your own version of Spring or Spring Boot through Gradle or Maven.
 The _jqwik-spring_ library has been tested with versions:

-See [Compatibility](#compatibility) for more details.
+See [supported versions](#supported-spring--spring-boot-versions) for more details.

 ### Supported JUnit Platform Versions

-You need at least version `1.8.2` of the JUnit platform - otherwise strange things _could_ happen.
+You need at least version `1.10.1` of the JUnit platform - otherwise strange things _could_ happen.
 Keep in mind that if you are using Spring Boot you will have to [explicitly set the JUnit platform version](https://stackoverflow.com/a/54605523/32352).